 The most important aspect of investing in Indian real estate for an NRI and OCI is understanding its financial hows-and-whys.
 It is important to ascertain his financial situation and how to execute on the purchase.
 With this in mind it is imperative to know that since all transactions are done in Indian rupees the investor should consider money fluctuations and take into consideration inflation rates across all denominations.
 This would be instrumental in determining the real worth of the investment.

 The first thing every overseas citizen should initiate is a Permanent Account Number (PAN) that acts as a national identification.
 This is required for any and all monetary transactions across India.
+Changes to the Indian budget that will affect NRI investments.
+Find them here.

 Below are a few important things to consider before buying property in India: